pulsar-edit/pulsar-edit.github.io/docs/blog/20240624-Daeraxa-3kStars.md

 - **CI and builds:** - We needed an automated platform to build our binaries and run tests.
 For this, we went with [CirrusCI](https://cirrus-ci.org/), which had a more than generous free tier; it reliably built our binaries and ran our tests for over a year.
 We have since had to [move away](https://pulsar-edit.dev/blog/20230903-confused-Techie-pulsars-ci.html) from CirrusCI for most tasks, but we still use it for building some of our binaries.

-- **Versioning:** - Atom's last (at the time) release was Atom 1.60.
+- **Versioning:** - Atom's last stable release (at the time) was Atom 1.60.
 We wanted to stay with [Semantic Versioning](https://semver.org/) as Atom had — but what should our first full release be?

   It’s common for Atom packages to specify `atom` in their `package.json`’s `engines` field — and to specify a version range of `>=1.0 <2.0`.
 We could reset the counter back to 1.0 — but many packages specified a newer version of Atom than 1.0 because they relied on features that were added in a certain Atom version.
 We could move to 2.0 — but we would’ve broken lots of packages that had specified a *maximum* compatible version.
 We could continue the numbering from Atom — but this seemed like we weren't getting a clean break as a new project.